fannyrancourt/fannyrancourt.github.io/_posts/2017-04-25-input_pipeline.md

 ---
 layout: post
-title: Improving the inpout pipeline with Keras
+title: Improving the input pipeline with Keras
 ---

 While most people do not care about the efficiency of their input pipeline, it can affect the efficiency of their research by a magnitude.
 In this post, I'll show how you can speed up your input pipeline with processes and/or threads.